M'bour department

-M'bour Department is one of the 45 departments of Senegal, one of three in the Thiès Region.
+M'bour department is one of the 46 departments of Senegal, one of three in the Thiès region.
 Its capital is M'Bour.

 The department has 8 urban communes; Joal-Fadiouth, Mbour, Nguékhokh, Thiadiaye, Saly Portudal, Ngaparou, Somone and Popenguine.
-Since 2018, the department will be creating its first Planned urban city, named Akon City or in French, Ville d'Akon.
+Since 2018, the department will be creating its first planned urban city, named Akon City or in French, Ville d'Akon.

+Rural districts

 The rural districts (communautés rurales) are: